Roxanne Modafferi: UFC return

-Modafferi was expected to face Tatiana Suarez on September 25, 2021 at UFC 266.
+Modafferi was expected to face Tatiana Suarez on September 25, 2021, at UFC 266.
 However, Suarez was pulled from the event due to injury, and she was replaced by Taila Santos She lost the fight via unanimous decision.

-Modafferi faced Casey O'Neill on February 12, 2022 at UFC 271.
+Modafferi faced Casey O'Neill on February 12, 2022, at UFC 271.
 On November 4, 2021, she announced via Instagram that this would be her final MMA fight.
 She lost the fight via split decision and retired.
 19 out of 19 media scores gave it to O'Neill.

 Professional grappling career

+Modafferi competed in the first women's divisions at the ADCC World Championships on May 27 and 28, 2005.
+She lost to Alessandra 'Leka' Vieira in the opening round of the under 60 kg division.

-On October 25, 2020, Modafferi faced Danielle Kelly in the main event of Submission Hunter Pro 60 for the inaugural 130lbs no gi title and was submitted with a toehold.
+On October 25, 2020, Modafferi faced Danielle Kelly in the main event of Submission Hunter Pro 60 for the inaugural 130 lbs no gi title and was submitted with a toehold.

-Modafferi was given the opportunity to challenge Amanda Loewen for the SUG absolute title at Submission Underground 21 on March 28th, 2021.
+Modafferi was given the opportunity to challenge Amanda Loewen for the SUG absolute title at Submission Underground 21 on March 28, 2021.
 Neither woman was able to win during regulation time and the match went to EBI overtime, with Loewen winning by armbar at 0:59 of the first round of overtime.

-Modafferi faced Michele Oliveira in a superfight at UFC Fightpass Invitational 2 on July 3, 2022 and lost a decision.
+Modafferi faced Michele Oliveira in a superfight at UFC Fightpass Invitational 2 on July 3, 2022, and lost a decision.

 Writing

 Modafferri writes a regular column titled Dear Roxy for MMA website Bloody Elbow.
-She is also an author and has two published two books, How to be Positive: Mental Training by the Happy Warrior and Memoirs of a Happy Warrior.
+She is also an author and has published two books, How to be Positive: Mental Training by the Happy Warrior and Memoirs of a Happy Warrior.

+Personal life

+Modafferi married fellow MMA fighter Chris Roman on October 16, 2022.
+On March 2, 2024 she revealed that she was pregnant with her first child.
+On July 21, she posted that she had given birth to a son, Maximus Edwin Roman.